FIDIC Redbook 2017 vs 99 - Top 11 Changescontractsfeatured

 FIDIC Redbook 99 is the go to conditions of contract in construction projects of works designed by the Employer in Egypt and perhaps all across the world.
 The new 2017 edition of the FIDIC contracts is of extreme importance to Employers, Engineers and Contractors as this new edition treats many of the issues of its predecessor.

 However, parties in the region are reluctant to ditch the tried and tested 99 edition and adopt the newer editions, which amends almost every clause of the 99 edition.
 Here is some of the most important changes:

-- Increased Size.
 The new 2017 Redbook has 106 pages of General Conditions, nearly double that of 1999 edition; standing at 62.
-This clearly underpins that the new editions is much more detailed, rigid and prespective.
+This clearly underpins that the new editions is much more detailed, rigid and perspective.

-- Extension of Time.
-More grounds of entitlement of EOT have been added, most notably delays caused by Variation without the need to send a Notice of Claim, and delays caused by increase of more than 10% in quantites.
+More grounds of entitlement of EOT have been added, most notably delays caused by Variation without the need to send a Notice of Claim, and delays caused by increase of more than 10% in quantities.

 The new FIDIC Redbook 2017 appears to be materially amended that the Redbook 1999, and appears to be more rigid and requires proper contract administration from the onset of the project.
 However, the changes made appear to have addressed the main issues of the FIDIC 1999 Redbook.